 Social and Economic Justice Advisory Committee

-The Social and Economic Justice Advisory Committee meets on the 3rd Tuesday of every month at 5:30 PM in the City Council Chambers of City Hall, 39 Main Street in Montpelier.
+The Social and Economic Justice Advisory Committee meets on the 2nd and 4th Wednesday of every month at 8:30 AM in the City Council Chambers of City Hall, 39 Main Street in Montpelier.

 We are currently looking for new members!
 Click here to submit an application for a seat on the Social and Economic Justice Advisory Committee.